dingyuan-shi/SparkOnYarnHA/README.md

 - nodemanager services will be named as nm1, nm2, ...

 Users need to ensure that configurations in hadoop/ are align with the above names and do not config ssh mannually.

+Once you change the configurations, please rebuild images.